TranPhucVinh/C/Kernel/Linux bootloader.md

 * GRUB displays a splash screen, waits for few seconds, if you don’t enter anything, it loads the default kernel image as specified in the grub configuration file.
 * GRUB has the knowledge of the filesystem.
 * GRUB configuration file is ``/boot/grub/grub.cfg``.
 In Ubuntu 20.04 ``grub.cfg`` file, it contains ``initrd`` (Initial RAM Disk) image (checked by searching ``initrd`` in that file). ``initrd`` is used by kernel as temporary root file system until kernel is booted and the real root file system is mounted.
 It also contains necessary drivers compiled inside, which helps it to access the hard drive partitions, and other hardware.
+* GRUB for ARM Linux is also called GRUB Uboot.

 ## Kernel